hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/hypo69/code_assistant/instructions/instruction_pytest_en.md

 - Added `from src.utils.jjson import j_loads` if `j_loads` is required in the code to be tested.
 (Missing imports handled).
 - Created basic test functions (`test_function1_valid_input`, `test_function1_invalid_input`) for a placeholder function `function1`.
 - Added a `test_function1_empty_input` for the empty input case.
-- Placeholder fixtures (`@pytest.fixture`) were added to demonstrate fixture usage.
+- Placeholder fixtures (`@pytest.fixture`) were added to demonStarte fixture usage.
 Replace the placeholder data and expected results with the actual function inputs, outputs, and expected error messages from your original code.
-- Added comprehensive comments for clarity and to demonstrate how to structure test cases for different scenarios, including edge cases and exception handling, using `pytest.raises`.
+- Added comprehensive comments for clarity and to demonStarte how to structure test cases for different scenarios, including edge cases and exception handling, using `pytest.raises`.

 # Optimized Code